empoweredfutures/ef-tech-docs/contributing.md

 - [GitHub PR's](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)
   - Makes it very easy to work with PR's, provides the ability to submit reviews and suggestions from within VSCode

+## Setup your local dev Environment

+See the full setup guide [here](./edu/local-env-guides.md#initial-setup-of-your-local-dev-environment)

 ## Interacting with GitHub

 ### Cloning